Doodle Generations and coat types

 A first generation cross between two purebred parents.
 Example: Golden Retriever x Poodle.

-an F1 coat tends to be straight or wavy, and have either a "hair" or "fleece" texture.
+an F1 coat tends to be straight or wavy, and have a "fleece" texture.
 Light shedding is possible, but we have worked hard on the genetics to make sure that most puppies in our program will be non-shedding.

 A second generation cross between an F1 Doodle, and a purebred Poodle.